 Pain in the upper right abdomen

-You might think that pain under your ribs is heartburn or soreness from the baby kicking, but it could indicate a problem with your liver.
+You might think that pain under your ribs is heartburn or soreness from the baby kicking, but it could be one of the preeclampsia signs indicating a problem with your liver.
 “Constant pain in the right upper side of the abdomen can be a sign of liver swelling in severe forms of preeclampsia,” says Dr. Soto, and it can lead to liver rupture or stroke if not treated.
 According to the U.S. National Library of Medicine, a variant of preeclampsia called HELLP syndrome, marked by pain in the upper right abdomen (where your liver is) and sometimes also shoulder or lower back pain, affects 10 to 20 percent of women with preeclampsia.
 If you notice this or any of the symptoms listed here, don’t wait to call your doctor—it could mean saving your baby’s life, and your own.
-(Make sure you know these seven ways you can protect your baby from birth defects before and during your pregnancy.)
+Make sure you know these 7 ways you can protect your baby from birth defects before and during your pregnancy.